Giangy25/UrbanTransport/README.md

 ## How to Install and Run the project
 Follow these steps:
- 1. Clone the Repository:
+ 1. **Clone the Repository**:
       In your local machine use the following command:

      git clone https://github.com/Giangy25/UrbanTransport.git

- 3. Navigate to the Project Directory: after de first step, navigate to the project directory usind the command: cd UrbanTransport
+ 3. **Navigate to the Project Directory**: after de first step, navigate to the project directory usind the command:

- 4. Install Dependencies:
+     cd UrbanTransport

+ 5. **Install Dependencies**:

       npm install

- 5. Install the TypeScript Transpiler npm install -g typescript
+ 7. Install the TypeScript Transpiler npm install -g typescript
- 6. Compile TypeScript code: you need to compile the TypeScript code into JavaScript before running it.
+ 8. Compile TypeScript code: you need to compile the TypeScript code into JavaScript before running it.
 To compile use: npm tsc
- 8. Run the Project: using the command: node app.js
+ 9. Run the Project: using the command: node app.js